justinethier/cyclone/docs/Garbage-Collector-Revised-2022.md

 # Conclusion

 The garbage collector is by far the most complex component of Cyclone.
-The primary motivations in developing it were to:

-- Extend Baker's approach to support multiple mutators
+The primary motivation in developing it was to extend Baker's approach to support multiple native threads, which had never been done before prior to this project.
+Cyclone demonstrates the viability of this approach.

-- Position to potentially support state of the art GC's built on top of DLG (Stopless, Chicken, Clover)
+Our GC is also positioned to potentially support state of the art GC's built on top of DLG such as Stopless, Chicken, and Clover.

-There are a few limitations or potential issues with the current implementation:

-- Heap memory fragmentation has not been addressed and could be an issue for long-running programs.
+That said, heap memory fragmentation has not been addressed and could be an issue for long-running programs.
 Traditionally a compaction process is used to defragment a heap.
 An alternative strategy has also been suggested by Pizlo:

     > instead of copying objects to evacuate fragmented regions of the heap, fragmentation is instead embraced.
 A fragmented heap is allowed to stay fragmented, but the collector ensures that it can still satisfy allocation requests even if no large enough contiguous free region of space exists.

-- Accordingly, the runtime needs to be able to handle large objects that could potentially span one or more pages.

 Ultimately, a garbage collector is tricky to implement and the focus must primarily be on correctness first, with an eye towards performance.